Rudy Cuzzetto

 Rudy Cuzzetto is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
 He represents the riding of Mississauga—Lakeshore as a member of the Progressive Conservative Party of Ontario.

-Rudy is the brother of Silvia Gualtieri, MPP-elect for Mississauga East—Cooksville.
+Rudy is the brother of Silvia Gualtieri, MPP for Mississauga East—Cooksville.
 She won against Ontario Liberal Party leader Bonnie Crombie in the 2025 Ontario general election.
 He is also uncle of Silvia's daughter, Genevieve Gualtieri, who is married to Patrick Brown.
 Before being elected, Cuzzetto was an auditor at Ford Motor for 31 years.

 Currently, he is a Member of the Standing Committee on Estimates, Member, Standing Committee on Public Accounts and the interim Parliamentary Assistant to the President of the Treasury Board (Internal Audit).